Axway/amplify-central/content/en/docs/manage_product_foundry/manage_product_plans.md

 ### Configure a quota

-A quota describes the itemized units per resource or group of resources in a product, and how much of those units they are entitled to use over a period.
+A quota describes the itemized units per resource or group of resources in a product, and how much of those units they are entitled to use over a period of time.

 For paid plan quota, it also describes the base pricing of the plan and the pricing of the quota based on the quota type (Standard / Tier).
 Refer to [Product plan type and consumption cost](/docs/manage_product_foundry/manage_product_plans/#product-plan-type-and-consumption-cost)